Skip to main content

 Georgia Leads

-Fabricated Metal Manufacturing Locations
+Metal Manufacturing Locations

 2nd

-State for Growth in # of Professionals
+State for Projected Job Growth

-Lightcast 2023.4Q
+Lightcast 2025.4Q

-Fabricated Metal GRP
+Metal Manufacturing GRP

-Lightcast 2023.4Q
+Lightcast 2025.4Q

-Recent Fabricated Metal Locations in Georgia
+Recent Metal Locations in Georgia

-Over the last five years, fabricated metal companies have continued to grow and expand in Georgia.
+Over the last five years, metal companies have continued to grow and expand in Georgia.
 Surges in electric vehicle manufacturing operations in the Southeast will drive supplier migration to the region.

 Industry Snapshot